DIBgram/DIBgram/BUILDING.md

 - **Release:** Automatically builds, releases and deploys when a new tag is pushed
   1. The project is compiled for production
   2. A new release gets posted in the GitHub repository, using contents of `latest-version-changelog.md` as release body and a zip of build results as an attachment
-  3. The build compiled project is pushed to `gh-pages` branch
+  3. The build compiled project is pushed to [the DIBgram GitHub Pages repository](github.com/DIBgram/dibgram.github.io)
-- **Production build:** A manual workflow that just builds and uploads an artifact build results.
-It can be run by repo admins from workflow page and the use of test dc and TdLib update and query logs can be configured.
+- **Build and deploy to beta GH pages:** Automatically builds DIBgram after each commit and deploys to https://DIBgram.github.io/beta
+  1. The project is compiled
+  2. Compilations results are pushed to [beta GH Pages repo](https://github.com/DIBgram/beta)

-These workflows use GitHub secrets `API_ID` and `API_HASH`, which should be obtained from my.telegram.org for forks.
+These workflows use GitHub secrets `API_ID` and `API_HASH`, which should be obtained from https://my.telegram.org for forks.

 ## Creating config file